ELCD Quality Improvement ActivitiesEarly Learning and Care Division (ELCD), Quality Improvement Activities listed in alphabetical order.

 800-KIDS-793 Phone Line for Parents

 Funds are provided to Child Care and Local Development Planning Councils (LPCs) for child care staff retention activities to retain qualified staffs who work directly with children in state-subsidized, center-based programs.
-The LPCs develop countywide plans in accordance with approved guidelines and submit these plans to the Child Development Division for review and approval.
+The LPCs develop countywide plans in accordance with approved guidelines and submit these plans to the Early Learning and Care Division (ELCD) for review and approval.
 The funds are intended to supplement, not supplant, existing efforts and investments to retain qualified child care staff at the local level and to promote best practices that foster quality early childhood education.

 Early Childhood Mentor Program activities are provided at 100 community college campuses to support experienced teachers and directors and encourage them to remain in the field of early childhood education.
 Financial compensation and professional development support are provided to more than 640 child care and development teachers and 145 directors who have been selected as mentors.
 Mentor Teacher applicants must complete a self-assessment of their classroom, and their program director must agree to conditions of their participation.
 Candidates for Director Mentor attend an orientation webinar and a full-day training in mentoring techniques to qualify to apply.
 A local selection committee convened each academic year by the community college chooses mentor teachers and directors.
 The average stipend per classroom mentor is estimated to be approximately $1,600 per year.
 More than 2,100 early childhood education students will be provided with alternative placements for practicum experiences and mentoring support to achieve their academic goals and over 90 director protégés will receive support in improving their program leadership and management skills.

-Through a network of inclusion and behavior consultants, CIBC offers onsite consultation and technical assistance to early care and education providers seeking to support the learning and development of children, ages birth to 5, with disabilities and special needs, including those with challenging behaviors.
-Onsite consultation assists providers in building their capacity through the use of strength-based teaching strategies, development of accommodations to enhance a child’s learning environment, problem solving, action planning, and facilitation of relationships with community resources that can provide ongoing support of early care and educators.Early care and education programs funded by Child Development Division of the California Department of Education are eligible for services at no cost.
-A program may request consultation for a teacher/provider who has a child with disabilities, challenging behaviors or other special needs on the California Inclusion and Behavior Consultation Network website
+Through a network of inclusion and behavior consultants, California Includsion and Behavior Consultation (CIBC) offers onsite consultation and technical assistance to early care and education providers seeking to support the learning and development of children, ages birth to 5, with disabilities and special needs, including those with challenging behaviors.
+Onsite consultation assists providers in building their capacity through the use of strength-based teaching strategies, development of accommodations to enhance a child’s learning environment, problem solving, action planning, and facilitation of relationships with community resources that can provide ongoing support of early care and educators.Early care and education programs funded by the CDE/ELCD are eligible for services at no cost.
+A program may request consultation for a teacher/provider who has a child with disabilities, challenging behaviors or other special needs on the California Inclusion and Behavior Consultation Network website .

 Local resource and referral (R&R) agencies use the funds to implement a model that builds licensed family child care capacity; informs the provision of quality of care; and supports providers and families in their collaborative efforts to optimize the early care and education of their children.
 The model assesses local supply and demand; recruits individuals to become licensed family child care providers; offers culturally and linguistically relevant professional development opportunities that are based on current research and evidence-based practices; provides technical assistance and support to providers (potential and established) and families; and connects them with resources.
 CCIP services focus on the areas of business practices, program development, family engagement and support, child development, provider support, and resource connections.
 The funds also maintain the efforts of the local R&Rs to meet the need for infant and toddler care in their communities by recruiting, engaging, and supporting individuals to provide this type of care.